 105. If the rebate system incentivizes higher increases in list prices by branded drug manufacturers than would otherwise occur, then, all else equal, the rate of increase in list prices over time would be higher for branded drugs that are rebated than for branded drugs that are not rebated.
-In this section, we compare the growth rate in average list prices of branded drugs that have rebates and branded drugs that do not have rebates and show that list prices of rebated drugs.163
+In this section, we compare the growth rate in average list prices of branded drugs that have rebates and branded drugs that do not have rebates and show that list prices of rebated drugs are not systematically increasing at a higher rate than list prices of non-rebated drugs.

 106. To compare the growth rate of list prices of rebated branded drugs and non-rebated branded drugs, we proceed as follows.
 We use AWP for individual drugs from Caremark, Express Scripts, and Optum Rx data to measure the list prices of those drugs.
-We adjust all prices for inflation using the Bureau of Labor Statistics' (BLS) consumer price index (CPI).164 Then we construct a real AWP price index across the three PBMs for two groups of drugs: rebated branded and non-rebated branded.165 Figure 8 shows the real AWP index over time for
+We adjust all prices for inflation using the Bureau of Labor Statistics' (BLS) consumer price index (CPI).
+Then we construct a real AWP price index across the three PBMs for two groups of drugs: rebated branded and non-rebated branded.
+Figure 8 shows the real AWP index over time for